alexandrebulatovic/alexandrebulatovic.github.io/about.md

 **Frameworks** : Spring Batch, Spring Data, Spring Boot, Spring MVC (only for RESTful Web Services), Hibernate
 **Infrastructure** : Apache Kafka, Docker, Jenkins

-I am open to opportunities in London (my preference) or Paris and I would like to work with people involved in the finance industry (wealth management or portfolio management).
+I am open to opportunities in London and I would like to work with people involved in the finance industry (wealth management or portfolio management).

 You can contact me at the following address : alexandre.bulatovic[at]gmail.com